 MINOR IN POSSESSION OF TOBACCO ATTORNEY FAQs

 As you can tell from the name of the statute, the law extends beyond simply possession of tobacco.
 This law has been extended to also prohibit minors from purchasing, consuming, or accepting tobacco products or e-cigarettes.
 Additionally, the statute prohibits a minor from using false or fraudulent means to misrepresent their age in order to obtain tobacco or an e-cigarette.

 Have you been charged with Possession of Tobacco Products?
-Call criminal lawyer Nathan Hendra at (682) 235-5794.
+Call criminal lawyer Paul Saputo at (888) 239-9305.